themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 ## Implementation
-Python libraries like [nlpaug](https://github.com/makcedward/nlpaug) and [textattack](https://github.com/QData/TextAttack) provide simple and consistent API to apply the above methods.
+Libraries like [nlpaug](https://github.com/makcedward/nlpaug) and [textattack](https://github.com/QData/TextAttack) provide simple and consistent API to apply the above NLP data augmentation methods in Python.
 They are framework agnostic and can be easily integrated into your pipeline.

 ## Conclusion
-My takeaway from the literature review is that many of these augmentation methods are very task-specific and their impact on performance has been studied for some particular use-cases only.
+My takeaway from the literature review is that many of these NLP augmentation methods are very task-specific and their impact on performance has been studied for some particular use-cases only.
 It would be an interesting research to systematically compare these methods and analyze their impact on performance for many tasks.

 ## Citation Info (BibTex)
 If you found this blog post useful, please consider citing it as: